Fantasia Terra-Cotta Warriors

 I have two versions of the Fantasia Terra-Cotta Warriors: both by China Broadcast Chinese Orchestra conducted by maestro Peng.
 One is a more recent recording by Hugo in 1992 (Hugo Gold Disc), the other is production by Taiwan Linfair.
 I followed Linfair for a while as it has recordings by famous Hong Kong Er Hu soloist Huang Ann Yuan (黄安源), performances by maestro Peng, Huang Ann Yuan conducting China Broadcast Chinese Orchestra, as well as recordings preformed by both maestros with the China Broadcast Chinese Orchestra.

 Linfair album has other records that I like very much like 灵山梵音 (Buddha Chant in Mountain) and 月儿高(High Moon).
 Buddha Chant is like monks chanting in the deep mountain, music is serene.
-High Moon is the version orchestrated by maestro Peng, which I like the most, where he used Er Hu mainly to present the maxim theme, and under his baton the strings created very majestic stage of the music.
+High Moon is the version orchestrated by maestro Peng, which I like the most, where he used Er Hu mainly to present the main theme, and under his baton the strings created very majestic sound stage of the music.

 Hugo album also includes the Buddha Chant, and also 江河水 (River Flows) led by instrument Guan and 二泉映月 (Moon Reflection on Er Quan) led by Er Hu in Viola key.
 The River Flows performed by instrument Guan presented vividly the sadness and pathetic mood of the work, your heart broke listening to the performance.